 To diagnose pediatric sleep apnea, the doctor will review your child's symptoms and medical history and conduct a physical exam.
 He or she might order several tests to diagnose the condition.

-Tests may include:
+Tests might include:

 - Electrocardiogram.
 In an electrocardiogram, sensor patches with wires attached (electrodes) measure the electrical impulses given off by your child's heart.
 Doctors may use this test to determine if your child has an underlying heart condition.

-- Positive airway pressure therapy.
+Positive airway pressure therapy.
 In continuous positive airway pressure (CPAP) and bilevel positive airway pressure (BPAP), small machines gently blow air through a tube and mask attached to your child's nose, or nose and mouth.
 The machine sends air pressure into the back of your child's throat to keep your child's airway open.
 Doctors often treat pediatric obstructive sleep apnea with positive airway pressure therapy.

 - Oral appliances.
 Oral appliances, such as dental devices or mouthpieces, move your child's bottom jaw and tongue forward to keep your child's upper airway open.
 Mayo Clinic dental specialists have experience developing oral appliances to treat sleep apnea.
 Only some children benefit from such devices.

 Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.